-....Flash Flood Safety....
+...Flash Flood Safety...

-Major flooding in September 2013 resulted from over eight inches of rain that fell over a large area from northern Jefferson County to the Wyoming border.
-This rain occurred in a number of creeks and rivers, causing considerable flash flooding.
+Only two years ago major flooding in September resulted from over eight inches of rain that fell over a large area from northern Jefferson County to the Wyoming border.
+This rain caused flash flooding in a number of creeks and rivers...causing considerable flash flooding.
 Runoff from area streams combined to cause major flooding along the South Platte River.
-Mitigation is still ongoing to repair flood damage along the creeks and rivers in and near the foothills from Larimer County to El Paso County and along the tributaries to the South Platte River.
+Mitigation is still ongoing repair flood damage along the streams and rivers in and near the foothills from Larimer County to El Paso County and along the tributaries to the South Platte River.

-Flash flooding refers to a dangerous sudden rise in water along a creek, river, or a normal dry land area.
-Flash floods result from heavy rainfall, sudden breaks in river ice jams, and dam or levee failures.
+Flash flooding refers to a dangerous sudden rise in water along a creek ...river...or a normal dry land area.
+Flash floods result from heavy rainfall...sudden breaks in river ice jams...and dam or levee failures.

-Flash floods can occur within a few minutes or hours, and can move at surprisingly high speeds, striking with little warning.
-Flash floods are quite destructive because of the force of the moving water, and the debris that accumulates in flood waters, such as trees and boulders, which can destroy roadways, bridges, and buildings.
+Flash floods can occur within a few minutes or hours...and can move at surprisingly high speeds...striking with little warning.
+Flash floods are quite destructive because of the force of the moving water...and the debris that accumulates in flood waters...such as trees and boulders... which can destroy roadways...bridges...and buildings.

-Other complications in Colorado are recent wildfires which raise the flood threat when locally heavy rain falls on recent burn scars.
-Residents in and near burned areas should plan ahead on response actions for flooding.
+Other complications in Colorado are recent fires which raise the flood threat when locally heavy rain falls on recently burn scars.
+Residents in and near burned areas near Mancos...Debeque or in the Front Range Foothills from Larimer to El Paso Counties should plan ahead on response actions for flooding.